Database Imports

 Troubleshooting

-The following section covers common issues and compatibility limitations that you may come across during the import process.
+The following section covers common issues and compatibility limitations you may encounter during the import process.
 You should also check out our general MySQL compatibility guide.

 Connectivity issues